About the Journal

 In 2011, a second renewal took place, rendering the journal in a larger, more modern format, providing ample space for the publication of additional building- and construction depictions, as well as supplying the published papers with comprehensive abstracts in English.

-The raison d'être of the journal has persisted since the journal’s foundation in 1975: It retains a central focus on industrial cultural heritage and its physical manifestations; Buildings, facilities, monuments and artefacts.
-Just as it was in the 1970’s, it is the objective of the editors to reach the broadest possible active readership, and to contribute to the creation and maintenance of an active research environment within the field of industrial heritage.
+The raison d'être of the journal had persisted since the journal’s foundation in 1975: It retains a central focus on industrial cultural heritage and its physical manifestations; Buildings, facilities, monuments and artefacts.
+Just as it was in the 1970’s, it was the objective of the editors to reach the broadest possible active readership, and to contribute to the creation and maintenance of an active research environment within the field of industrial heritage.